arulrajnet/blog.arulraj.net/content/how-i-copy-and-paste-text-from-my-pc-to-phone.md

 slug: how-i-copy-and-paste-text-from-my-pc-to-phone
 status: draft
 ---
 There are many ways to do this.
+I am following these two ways

 * WhatsApp Web Way
 * QR Code Way